 Do you have minimum quantities?

 Yes.
 We require a minimum of a 12 kit order to make it cost-effective for us and you.
-Do keep in mind, however, that smaller quantities necessitate a higher price per kit.
-From our experience, cutting at least 24 kits is the best use of fabric; however, we have done projects for much smaller quantities.
+Do keep in mind that smaller quantities necessitate a higher price per kit.
+From our experience, cutting at least 24 kits is the best use of fabric.

 I’ve heard that laser cutting fabric burns the fabric...is this true?

 Yes.
 Burning the edges of the fabric is desirable because it prevents the fabric from fraying during shipment and sewing.
-However, we have calibrated the laser to burn at a low intensity and move more quickly than other lasers are capable of so that the “burn marks” are virtually unnoticeable, even on white fabrics.
+However, we have calibrated the lasers to burn at a low intensity and move more quickly than other lasers are capable of so that the “burn marks” are virtually unnoticeable, even on white fabrics.
 Also, some fabric manufacturers apply starches and other chemicals to their fabrics which can effect discoloration.
 For best results, send high quality quilting fabric for us to custom cut.

 Do you include extra laser-cut pieces in case some of the kits are missing pieces?